Looking for a Lost Pebble

 Shell Sink

-Shells, fiberglass-reinforced plastic, stainless steel, 140 cm high, 70 cm diameter
+Shells, fiberglass-reinforced plastic, stainless steel

 Fruit Tree Street Light

-Steel, light, 450 cm high
+450 cm high

 Stainless steel

-50 x 50 cm each
+Each 50 x 50 cm

 Willow Sister